NJDFan/register-maps/registermaps/resource/vhdl.basic/README.rst

 are meant to represent a fill-in-the-blank of the name of that thing, so a ``tb_<REGISTERARRAY>`` would be ``tb_BUFFER`` for a RegisterArray named BUFFER.

+Depending on the choice of names of things in the XML, it may be necessary to change the names of things to avoid either illegal characters or VHDL reserved words.
+Check the header comments of the generated VHDL files for information about changed elements.

+Changed **names** indicate characters that were not legal VHDL, and will be different in all contexts, illegal characters will be repaced with _ characters.

+Changed **identifiers** mean only that they cannot be bare words, which means they are only different in the context of something.*identifier*, such as registers in components or fields in registers.
+Changed identifiers will get an "_0" extension.

 Types
 =====